-The Student Emergency Loan Fund (SELF) is designed to ensure that students attending Coppin State University have access to emergency aid when needed.
-SELF is a revolving account.
+The Student Emergency Fund (SEF) is designed to ensure that students attending Coppin State University have access to emergency aid when needed.
+SEF is a revolving account.
 As previously loaned money is paid back into the account, it becomes available to be loaned again.

 - Loan Criteria (Subject to Change)

 - SEF is specifically earmarked to cover such emergencies as (a) rent evictions, (b) gas and electric turn-off, (c) transportation to and from school, i.e., bus or cab fare (car payments and insurance do not apply), (d) child care, and (e) food.

 - The student must provide documented proof (when possible) of need, i.e., eviction notices, electric turn-off notices, etc., (must be in student name).

 - The usual maximum amount of the loan is $50.00.
 Exceptions maybe made only by the coordinator for Emergency Loans.

 - The student must be currently enrolled as a full-time undergraduate, and enrolled as a financial aid recipient.